Extend is a fintech startup that allows companies to better manage their corporate spending through virtual credit cards.

 From Corporate Employee to Managing Corporate Spending

-Extend's goal is to make business spend management simple.
-This is their origin story.
+Extend’s goal is to make business spend management simple.
+This is Extend’s origin story from corporate employee to managing corporate spending.

 Andrew Jamison, co-founder and CEO of Extend, joins the podcast to discuss leaving the corporate world to pursue entrepreneurship.